NCAR/ccpp-framework/doc/migration.md

 Error messages name the source as `host`, `control`, or `suite` so you know whose contract you're violating.

+**Suite-owned storage is never default-initialized** — by design. capgen-ng emits the `ccpp_<suite>_data` components with no default value.
+An `intent(out)` argument is the scheme's contract to define that variable on *every* return path; the framework will not paper over an unset output the way original capgen's zero-initialized interstitials did.
+A ported scheme that returns early (e.g. a `fixed_scon` branch) without assigning one of its `intent(out)` dummies leaves the suite-owned storage undefined, and a later consumer reads garbage (in a debug build, often a trap value).
+This is a common porting hazard original capgen used to mask — audit early-return paths for unset `intent(out)` args.

 #### 1.3.3 `allocatable` and who owns suite-data allocation

 A **suite-owned variable** (an interstitial: first written by a scheme